Gavin McCallum

-Gavin Kirk McCallum (born August 24, 1987) is a Canadian professional soccer player who plays as a left back for Bognor Regis Town.
+Gavin Kirk McCallum (born August 24, 1987) is a Canadian professional soccer player who plays as a left-back.

 Club career

 Born in Mississauga, Ontario, McCallum began his career in 2005 with Yeovil Town.
 He agreed an 18-month contract with the club on 31 January 2006.
 On August 22, 2006, he joined Tamworth on a month's loan, joining the club for a second month on October 5, 2006.
 On November 23, 2006, he joined Crawley Town on loan.
 On March 2, 2007, he joined Dorchester Town on a month's loan.
 The following day he made his debut for the club in the 5–1 Conference South home defeat to Lewes before netting his first goals for the club when scoring twice in the 3–2 victory at Thurrock a week later.
 He remained with the club until the end of the season, scoring a total of five goals in 15 Conference South appearances.

 He later played for Weymouth and Havant & Waterlooville.

 He joined Sutton United ahead of the 2008–09 season, scoring just twelve minutes into his debut in the 1–1 Isthmian League draw at Harlow Town on August 16, 2008.
 He went on to play a total of 54 times for the club, scoring 19 goals (41 league appearances seeing him yield 14 goals).
 McCallum signed for League Two side Hereford United on a short-term deal on August 21, 2009, having impressed while on trial with the club.

 In the summer of 2010, McCallum joined Lincoln City on a two-year deal.
 As he was under 24 a fee had to be agreed between The Imps and Hereford, and this fee was agreed on July 26, 2010.
 He made his debut for Lincoln City in a 2–0 loss to Torquay United August 14, 2010.
 McCallum scored his first goal for Lincoln on January 15, 2011, in a 2–1 home loss to Wycombe Wanderers.
 About three weeks later Gavin scored his second league goal of the season as well as the winning goal in a tight match versus Bradford City on February 1, 2011.
 The game ended in a 2–1 away win at the Valley Parade, with McCallum paying tribute to his father after scoring the winning goal in the 79th minute.
 He then went on to score in a 2–1 away loss to Port Vale.